Themekraft/wc4bp-groups/readme.txt

 4. Done ;)

 == Changelog ==
+= 1.3.5 - 15 Jan 2020 =
+* Fixed the error trigger when the code was executed with an empty product.

 = 1.3.4 1 Oct 2019 =
 * Added support for Unicode characters, thanks to `Ju Hyung Kang` we start supporting Korean.